March 27, 2026

 Here's the realistic timeline for building a case study library from scratch:

 • Days 1–30: Land 1–2 pilot clients at reduced or free pricing.
-Document everything.
+Document baseline metrics at onboarding.
+Set up reporting dashboards so you can pull results automatically.
 Track every metric weekly.

 • Days 61–90: Deploy the case study in your outreach.
-Track whether deals with a case study close faster than deals without one.
-Iterate on format and placement.
+Embed it in proposal emails.
+Post the LinkedIn version.
+Track whether deals that receive a relevant case study close at a higher rate than deals without one.
+Iterate on format and placement based on what you observe.

 The Ethical Guidelines for Case Studies

-• Never fabricate or exaggerate results — the legal risk isn't worth it, and the reputational risk is worse
+• Never fabricate or exaggerate results — the legal risk isn't worth it, and the reputational risk is worse.
+If someone you close later becomes a client and finds out you inflated a number, you lose the client and risk a refund dispute.

-For more on how to position ROI claims credibly, see our guide on how to calculate and present ROI for AI automation.
+For more on how to position ROI claims credibly in sales conversations, see our guide on how to calculate and present ROI for AI automation.
 And if you need to get the right prospects in the room to share your case studies with, read our guide on how to write a sales script for AI automation services.

 Community & Training